 So, read on for everything you need to know about the pickleball paddle.

-But it doesn’t just top our pickleball paddle reviews for being long.
+But it doesn’t just feature in our pickleball paddle reviews guide for being long.
 The graphite build also makes the paddle very responsive producing an ideal combination of feel, and quiet, satisfying output.

 Hey, you pay for quality though, right?
 For serious buyers that don’t mind forfeiting a little bit of loot on the purchase, this will be a great option to consider.

 You’ll see a whole ton of pros use paddles from TOPP Pickleball, and there’s an obvious reason for that.
 Every single product in their line is built to perfection.

 - Large reach

 - Impressive construction quality

 - Not the cheapest option